-The license to practice acupuncture must be renewed every two years.
-When an initial license is issued, the fee is prorated and the license is issued for a period of 13-24 months in order to place the license in the birthdate renewal cycle.
+The license to practice acupuncture must be renewed every two years, as well as your place of practice wall license.
+When an initial license is issued the fee is prorated, and the license is issued for a period of 13-24 months in order to place the license in the birthdate renewal cycle.
 The expiration date is the last day of the licensee's birth month.
-A renewal notice is sent to the licensee approximately two months before the expiration date ( Business & Professions Code 4965, 4969, 4970, California Code of Regulations, Title 16, section 1399.460 )
+A renewal reminder is sent to the licensee two months before the expiration date.

-The license renewal fee is $325 every two (2) years.
-In order to continue to practice acupuncture, the renewal fee must be submitted with the renewal notice before the expiration date.
-It is illegal to practice with an expired license.
-Licensees found to be practicing with an expired license are subject to disciplinary action.
-Additionally, a delinquent fee of $25 will be added to your renewal fee if not paid by the expiration date.
+The license renewal fee is $500 every two (2) years.
+The wall license renewal fee is $50.
+In order to continue to practice acupuncture the renewal fee must be paid online or postmarked before the expiration date.
+A delinquent fee of $150 will be assessed if not paid by the expiration date.

 When renewing an initial license that has been issued for less than two (2) years, below is the number of board-approved continuing education hours that must be completed based on the number of months the license was issued:

-Thereafter, all acupuncturists renewing their license are required to complete and list 50 hours of board-approved continuing education courses on their renewal application and sign under penalty of perjury.
+Thereafter, all acupuncturists renewing their license on active status are required to complete 50 hours of board approved continuing education courses and attest to such under penalty of perjury.

-If a licensee is not currently practicing in California and wishes to place his or her license on "Inactive Status," he or she must contact the Board.
-Inactive licensees are required to submit the same renewal fee amount as 'active' licensees ($325 for a 2-year renewal period); however 'inactive' licensees are not required to complete the CE requirement (C.C.R.
-Title 16, section 1399.489.1).
-If the licensee would like to reactivate the license, he or she must contact the Board in order to determine the number of CE Unit hours and the fee required to be submitted before the license can become active.
+If a licensee is not currently practicing in California and wishes to place his or her license on "Inactive Status," he or she must submit the Inactive application.
+Inactive licensees are required to submit the same renewal fee amount as 'active' licensees ($500 for a 2-year renewal period); however 'inactive' licensees are not required to complete the CE requirement.
+If the licensee would like to reactivate the license, they must complete the required Continuing Education hours and submit the Active application.

-A license (active or inactive) which is not renewed within three (3) years of its expiration date WILL NOT BE RENEWED.
-A new license will not be issued until the licensee has retaken the examination and paid all necessary fees.
+A license (active or inactive) which is not renewed within three (3) years of its expiration date CANNOT BE RENEWED.
+Licensee would be required to take and pass the CALE again to obtain a new license.